Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-With no annotations, the description carries full burden.
-It discloses a side effect ('stores a reminder entry') and the auto-triggering mechanism, but lacks details on whether reminders are modifiable, deletable, or how multiple triggers are handled.
-Adequate but not thorough.
+No annotations are provided, so the description carries the full burden.
+It discloses a side effect ('stores a reminder entry') and explains the auto-trigger mechanism, but lacks details on permissions, rate limits, or error behavior.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.